 - Olick the "Select" button for the Course you wish to add to your Application.
-The activity submitted must have been completed no more than 12 months prior to the year of the application deadline, November 15, 2024.
-Now that it is added to your learning plan, you can upload a file and submit the activity for review. - You will need to add and submit documentation for a minimum of 8 credits to your application that have not previously been submitted on an application: - The documentation you provide must be a certificate or transcript in PDF or JPG format only and must include your name, the name of the provider and the date the activity was completed, the number of credits and the MDCB activity name and number. - 2.
+The activity submitted must have been completed during the 36 months (or 35 hours per week full-time equivalent) clinical experience and have been completed no more than 36 months prior to the year of the application deadline, July 1, 2025.
+Now that it is added to your learning plan, you can upload a file and submit the activity for review. - You will need to add and submit documentation for a minimum of 24 credits to your application that have not previously been submitted on an application: - The documentation you provide must be a certificate or transcript in PDF or JPG format only and must include your name, the name of the provider and the date the activity was completed, the number of credits and the MDCB activity name and number. - 2.
 The activity number for the activity you select must correspond to the activity number on your documentation. - 3.
 All activities submitted for review MUST BE PRE-APPROVED MDCB activities listed in the directory of courses. - 4.
 Several activities from a single provider must be presented in a transcript format, not as individual certificates, for each activity. - 5.
 The date you completed the activity must be between the activity start and end dates identified in the "Search Results". - 6.
-If an activity you have submitted is rejected, you can determine the reason for rejection by clicking on the "list" icon next to the activity and reviewing the rejection message. - Click "Submit for Approval" - o Once you click on the "Submit Application" button you will be able to: - Submit Additional Requirements: - ❖ Indicate the country in which you are currently practicing. - ❖ Upload a signed letter from your current employer on organizational letterhead indicating your dates of employment.
+If an activity you have submitted is rejected, you can determine the reason for rejection by clicking on the "list" icon next to the activity and reviewing the rejection message. - Click "Submit for Approval" - o Once you click on the "Submit Application" button you will be able to: - Submit Additional Requirements: - Indicate the country in which you are currently practicing. - ❖ Upload a signed letter from your current employer on organizational letterhead indicating your dates of employment.